How to Save Money on Online Shopping

 A lot of credit cards offer premium cash back rates on things like gas or groceries, but for online shopping, look for a credit card with the best all-around rates.
 For example, the SimplyCash Preferred Card from American Express gives you 2% cash back on all purchases with a relatively low annual fee of $99.

 You could also opt for KOHO Premium; a prepaid card that works hand in hand with an app and allows you to earn cash back on your purchases.
-This paid version costs $84 a year (or $9 a month if you’re not ready to commit).
+This paid version has an annual fee of $84 (or $9/month).
 You’ll earn 2% cash back on groceries, dining, food delivery and transportation services, and 0.5% on everything else.
 You’ll also pay no foreign transaction fees.

 5. Compare Before You Buy